Cookie-Monsta-Rulez/Cookie_Monsters_Scanner/README.md

 - Service version detection

 ## Authors and acknowledgment
-This project was made by SSgt Cooke
+This project was made by Cookie-Monsta-Rulez

 ## Acknowledgements:
 - Smail for getting me started